Virginia HOT lanes: South of Dulles Corridor

+North of Dulles Corridor

+In March 2022, VDOT and Transurban commenced on a two and a half mile northern extension of the I-495 HOT lanes from VA 267 to just south of the American Legion Memorial Bridge (4-4 to 4-2-2-4 configuration).
+A new flyover is to be constructed to connect eastbound VA 267 with the northbound HOT Lanes, and an exit and entry ramp are to be constructed to enable access from the HOT lanes to the George Washington Memorial Parkway.
+The collector distributor lane on southbound I 495 from the parkway to VA 193 (Georgetown Pike) will be reconstructed, and the underpasses at VA 267 and Scott Run, and the overpasses at Lewinsville Road, Old Dominion Drive, VA 193, and the parkway will be rebuilt as well.
+VA 193 will be widened within the vicinity of its interchange with the Beltway.
+The express lanes are expected to be opened to the public in late 2025, and the project itself is expected to be completed in 2026.

 95 Express Lanes

 The 95 Express Lanes project is a separate public-private partnership to construct and operate HO/T lanes on a 29 mi portion of the existing reversible HOV-3 facility on I-95 and I-395.
 The project included construction of a 9 mi extension of the reversible lanes from their previous southern terminus near Virginia State Route 234 to Garrisonville Road (Route 610) in Stafford County.
 The project also added a third reversible lane within the carriageway's existing footprint from the Prince William Parkway (Virginia State Route 294) to the project's northern terminus between Duke Street (Virginia State Route 236) and Edsall Road, just south of the City of Alexandria limits; to the north of this point, the reversible facility continues to operate as it did prior to the high-occupancy/toll project.
 The 95 Express Lanes began HO/T operations on December 29, 2014.
 The project had opened two weeks earlier and operated under the older HOV rules until tolling began.